How International Bank Wires Work: Rates, Fees, and Transfer Times

 So, you want to send money to friends, family or someone else who lives overseas?
 Fortunately, when transferring your hard earned cash abroad, you’ve got plenty of options.
 One of the most popular is through an “International Wire Transfer.”
 This is a specialist service offered by most banks that gives you a simple, safe and convenient way to send money overseas.

 With high fixed fees and poor exchange rates, your money isn’t going to go as far as you think.
-Once your bank has taken their cut, that means less money for the recipient.
-Fortunately, you do have some alternatives to international wire transfers, and we’ll cover everything in this guide.
+Once your bank has taken their cut, that means far less money for your recipient.

 The Best international wire transfer services